Itinerary: Minsk, Vilnius, Riga, Tallinn

 Arrival to the airport, optional transfer to Hotel Renaissance Minsk**** or similar, check-in, welcome meeting.

 DAY 2 (Friday): MINSK

 Minsk is one of the last undiscovered secrets of Europe, modern and historical at the same time, a green city with a cosmopolitan and bustling atmosphere and surprisingly bright, clean and safe.
 The morning sightseeing tour takes us to the Independence Square and the Independence Avenue with its amazing collection of Stalinist Classicism, the Old Town, the Island of Tears, the reconstructed Trinity District and the Janka Kupala Park.
-The afternoon offers optional visit to Museum of the Great Patriotic War – a museum which occupies area of 3000 sq.m. houses more than 8000 exhibits.
+The afternoon offers an optional visit to Museum of the Great Patriotic War – a museum which occupies an area of 3000 sq.m. and houses more than 8000 exhibits.

 DAY 3 (Saturday): MINSK

 The day offers and optional excursion to one of the greatest treasures of Belarus, Mir Castle, ca. 100 km southwest of Minsk, a UNESCO World heritage site.
 The castle is an exceptional example of a central European fortification, reflecting in its design and layout successive cultural influences of Gothic, Baroque and Renaissance that blend harmoniously to create an impressive monument to the history of Belarus.
 The evening offers an optional dinner at Restaurant Gambarinus.

 DAY 4 (Sunday): MINSK – VILNIUS

 The morning is free in Minsk to explore more of the city individually.
 In the afternoon we are driving 180 km to reach Vilnius, check-in at Hotel Radisson Blu Lietuva**** or similar.